 Some have completely given up Christmas because of its pagan roots, or because the Puritans didn’t observe it, or the materialism, etc. Those who have given up Christmas usually face a lot of flack from friends and family.

 Our Christmas in the Sixties

-As a child we did what everyone else did in the 60’s.
-Full blown Santa is coming, tinsel-decorated tree, with a big-time focus on presents.
+As a child we did what everyone else did in the sixties.
+Full-blown Santa is coming, tinsel-decorated tree, with a big-time focus on presents.
 We didn’t leave out Jesus but He wasn’t the focus.
 My mother would read the Christmas story in front of the nativity scene on Christmas Eve.
-Jesus got about 15 minutes of the holidays rush.
+Jesus got about 15 minutes of the holiday rush.